 What Are Forced Liquidations and Margin Calls?

-Taking out a crypto loan is one of the most common strategies to increase exposure to the cryptocurrency markets.
+Taking out a crypto loan is one of the most common strategies to increase exposure to the Cryptocurrency Exchange India markets.
 In order to extract liquidity from their assets without selling, this typically requires borrowers to put up collateral worth more than 100% of the loan value.
 This is typically closer to 200%.

 Then, you can leverage up on the same asset that used as collateral.
 Or else use this liquidity to bet on other markets.

-Borrowers permit to broaden their market exposure in exchange for an agreed-upon interest rate.
+Borrowers permit to broaden their market exposure in India Cryptocurrency Exchange for an agreed-upon interest rate.
 This is with the goal of making a larger profit than the interest they pay.
 These loans are still valid as long as the borrower keeps the value of their collateral below the loan-to-value (LTV) ratio that the lender has established.

 The borrower will typically called by the lender to provide more collateral if the LTV rises beyond a certain threshold for whatever reason.
 In order to protect their position from default.
 They will use this extra collateral to strengthen their position and lower the likelihood that they will push into liquidation.